0x4249/NNAIF/README.md

 visualize_CUTEst_results.ipynb
 ```

-The numerical experiments code contained in this Git repository was originally tested using Python 3.8.15 on a computer
-with the Ubuntu 20.04 LTS operating system installed.
+The numerical experiments code contained in this Git repository was originally tested using Python 3.8.15 on a desktop computer equipped with an NVIDIA RTX 2080 TI GPU and the Ubuntu 20.04 LTS Linux operating system.
+The file `environment.yml` describes the conda environment used to perform the numerical experiments.

 # Citation
 If you use this code, please cite the paper: